 The tidyverse is a miniature ecosystem within R which has certain coding conventions and tooling to make certain data analysis easier and prettier, mostly based on functional programming.

-Certainly some things are hard and annoying in base R. Note that not everything is perfect in the tidyverse either — see Norm Matloff’s critique which argues against it on pedagogic grounds (and also has some good design critique).
+Certainly some things are hard and annoying in base R. Note that not everything is perfect in the tidyverse either — see Norm Matloff’s critique which argues against it on pedagogic grounds, with a side-order of design critique.

 I think that the tidyverse tends to better return at intermediate levels of sophistication, but a steeper learning curve at the start.
 When you are deep enough into massive data and want to do non-trivial things you tend to need specialised tools anyway in my experience at the distinction is moot.